input-output-hk/cardano-docs/docs/installation.md

 ## Running a Node

+In January 2017 the network enters [testnet era]().
+A test network is released and anyone interested in using Cardano SL can claim Ada by requesting it from the [Cardano SL Testnet Faucet]().
+During this period of time we aim to excessively test all the protocol capabilities, eliminating possible implementation problems that can lead to the network instability.
+Testnet will get reset once during this time.

-After initial ninety days of [bootstrapping era](), as the network will enter [rewarding era]().
+Some time later in 2017 the system will go live with initial ninety days of [bootstrapping era]().
+As the network will enter [rewarding era]().
 Then it will be advisable for stakeholders with a considerable amount of [stake]() to participate in running the protocol by keeping the node online with port `8777` open.
 We plan to release a one-click solution for running a node in the cloud, which will allow you to participate in running the protocol with zero-maintenance.